Firebreather (film): Reception

 Mania.com's Rob Worley viewed Firebreather at the New York Comic Con, awarding the film a B+ and stating "Teen Angst + Kaiju Big Battle = CG Awesome!," but criticizing how the animation could be "... somewhat distracting as the characters sometimes have a puppet-like appearance."
 Worley concluded that he would like to see the film turned into a franchise or a TV series.

 R.L.
 Shaffer of IGN rated the film 6/10, saying that it was "hardly impressive on any level", but "enjoyable", and that it would appeal to younger audiences.
 Brian Lowry of Variety called the film "generally a bore between battles", calling the monsters "a sight to behold", but wishing the protagonist spent "less time in school".
 David Hinckley of the New York Daily News stated that "in general, it succeeds", calling its romance elements "chaste" and "just to make things interesting for someone other than 10-year-old boys".

 Home media

 The film was released on DVD and Blu-ray on March 22, 2011.
-Bonus features include a 2-D animation test, deleted scenes, animatics, and a visual development featurette.
+Bonus features include a 2D animation test, deleted scenes, animatics, and a visual development featurette.